tokikanno/django-openapi/README.md

 [https://gitpod.io/#https://github.com/tokikanno/django-openapi](https://gitpod.io/#https://github.com/tokikanno/django-openapi)

-After Gitpod lunched, if you see a dialog like this, just hit the `Open Browser` button then you will get to the quick intro live demo server.
+After Gitpod launched, if you see a dialog like this, just hit the `Open Browser` button then you will get to the quick intro live demo server.

 ![image](https://github.com/tokikanno/django-openapi/blob/master/docs/images/gitpod-dialog.png)